unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

   displayType='SingleList'

   // Specifying maximumSimilarMessages and extractLength is just to show off options
-  //  -- those fields are not necessary (or normal) here maximumSimilarMessages='2' // Default is 3 -- 0 means don't suppress
+  // —those fields are not necessary (or normal) here maximumSimilarMessages='2' // Default is 3 (0 means don't suppress)
-  // extractLength='13' // Default is 10
+  // extractLength='13' // Default is 15
   />
 ```